 - Woodland management: Work on plant and animal development in coppiced woodlands in relation to Dutch elm disease and management for maximising diversity

-Dr Terrell-Nield has been involved in the supervision and assessment of many PhD students in subjects as varied as decomposition of remains in caves, control of Leishmania parasites and analysis of wolf howls.
+Dr Terrell-Nield has been involved in the supervision and assessment of many PhD students in subjects as varied as decomposition of remains in caves, control of Leishmania and bee parasites, and analysis of wolf howls.
 He has supervised to completion seven PhD students, the most recent being Andrew Chick on the effects of nicotine on carrion decomposition.
+He is also Independent Assessor for PhD projects in freshwater ecology and factors affecting global biodiversity.
 Opportunities to carry out postgraduate research towards an MPhil/PhD exist and further information may be obtained from the NTU Graduate School.

 - Fellow of the Royal Entomological Society